Discover

 Due to the consequences of the Covid-19 pandemic, the Huddig factory has been closed to visitors.
 Göran's hope is that the situation will change in order to reopen.

-- Of course, we have to follow the authorities' guidelines and it is a good decision to close the factory for visits.
-At the same time, I hope that the situation will change soon so that we can receive customers again, it is something special to be seen right here, where their HUDDIG grows, concludes Göran.
+"Of course, we will follow the authorities' guidelines, and it is a good decision to close the factory to visitors.
+At the same time, I hope that the situation will change soon so that we can welcome customers again.
+It is something special to be seen here, where their HUDDIG developed," concludes Göran.